How To Change Your Beliefs To Have A Great Life

 Where Did You Get These Beliefs?

 Have you ever thought about where you got your beliefs?
 Do you remember where /when you took on these beliefs or from whom?

 So often took on our core beliefs when we were quite young and unable to discern if they would serve us over time.
 Additionally, we take them on from somebody we trust, usually a caregiver, teacher, or peer.
 Beliefs don’t just end up in our heads out of the blue.
 They have to come from somewhere.

 My Personal Experience

 When I was between two and three, I took on beliefs that altered my life.
 I spent decades trying to undo these unconscious beliefs.
 With no knowledge or understanding, it was not a straightforward task.

 As a child, we all want to be loved.
-Sometimes our parents often are incapable of providing what we need, so we have to adapt.
+Sometimes our parents are incapable of providing what we need, so we must adapt.
 Sometimes we have to take on beliefs to stay alive or make sense of the world.

 People who grow up in negligent families have to rationalize why a primary caregiver treats some so poorly.
 To accomplish this, a person might change the situation and make the negligent caregivers into good people when they are anything.
 Still, my belief that I picked up as a child had a significant adverse effect.
 I likely took on these beliefs when I was only two or three years old.
 I couldn’t identify them as simply beliefs and thought they were the “truth” when they were none of this!